 - 1. The site to be brought forward in line with a masterplan to be produced covering the whole allocation.
 The masterplan must be agreed by the local planning authority prior to the granting of planning permission for any part of the site. - 2.
-The development should be supported by a landscape and green infrastructure framework incorporating structured tree planting, on-site open space, formal and informal play and pedestrian and cycle connectivity within and <a href="https://www.where.open.com/wh - 3.
+The development should be supported by a landscape and green infrastructure framework incorporating structured tree planting, on-site open space, formal and informal play and pedestrian and cycle connectivity within and where possible outside the site. - 3.
 The design of the development should provide an 'organic' extension to the village.
 It should utilise important key vistas into open countryside Particular attention should be given to the nature and quality of boundary treatments. - 4.
 The site lies primarily in Flood Zone 1 apart from aA small parcel in the north-west corner which lies in Flood Zone 2.
 Housing will not be acceptable permitted-within